riceissa/issarice.com/wiki/individual-transparency.md

 - Transparency can be a way to combat gossip about oneself (see [one of the comments by theslittyeye on this post](http://www.overcomingbias.com/2011/07/regulating-gossip.html))
+- Transparency is [one of the results of humility][holden_humility].

+[holden_humility]: http://blog.givewell.org/2007/12/27/transparency-measurement-humility/ "Holden Karnofsky.
+“Transparency, measurement, humility”.
+December 27, 2007.
+The GiveWell Blog."